adonegan/milestone4-mycomicjumble/README.md

 ### Travis

 This is a tool for continuous integration and testing.
 Its purpose is to test smaller chunks of code continously.
 After pushing changes to Github Travis will let you know if your code passes the requirements you've set.
-When Travis is synced up to Github repository you can see if your build passes or fails and then see your project's build history.
+When Travis is synced up to Github repository you can see if your build passes or fails and see your project's build history.

 ### Google Fonts